-As of December 31, 2023, we operated state-of-the-art health and wellness centers on 193 ships, including substantially all of the major cruise lines globally, and 51 land-based destination resorts, principally in the United States, the Caribbean and Asia.
+As of December 31, 2024, we operated state-of-the-art health and wellness centers on 199 ships, including substantially all of the major cruise lines globally, and in 50 land-based destination resorts, principally in the United States, the Caribbean and Asia.
 Health and wellness centers are designed and branded for each cruise and destination resort partner to optimize the guest experience, maximize revenues and align with our partners' brands and hospitality environment.
-Health and wellness centers can range in size to more than 30,000 square feet and generally provide fitness areas, treatment rooms and salons, as well as elaborate thermal suites and/or saunas.
+Health and wellness centers range in size to more than 30,000 square feet and generally provide fitness areas and studios; body care, skin care, and medi-spa treatment rooms; beauty care salons; and elaborate thermal suites and/or saunas.
 Onboard health and wellness centers are generally located on higher ship decks, which encourages increased passenger interest and guest traffic.